-(b) KPI represents Eni's share and relates primarily to Plenitude.
-2020 and 2019 values have been appropriately restated the indicator considers Scope 1+2 emis- emissions associated with Eni activities sions from all upstream assets, operated and energy products sold by Eni, along by Eni and by third parties, net of carbon their value chain, net of carbon credits, credits mainly from Natural Climate Solu- mainly from Natural Climate Solutions. tions.
-In 2022, the indicator registered In 2022, the indicator decreased by about improvement with a decrease of around 8% compared to 2021, mainly driven by 10% compared to 2021 related to lower the decline in upstream production and upstream production and compensation gas sales in the GGP sector. through carbon credits, which in 2022 NET CARBON INTENSITY: the indicator amount to 3 MtCO2eq.
-The credits are is calculated as the ratio between abso-

-Eni has historically been committed to re- linked to Natural Climate Solutions (NCS) projects to halt deforestation.
+NET CARBON FOOTPRINT UPSTREAM: the indicator considers Scope 1+2 emissions from all upstream assets, operated by Eni and by third parties, net of carbon credits mainly from Natural Climate Solutions.
+In 2022, the indicator registered improvement with a decrease of around 10% compared to 2021 related to lower upstream production and compensation through carbon credits, which in 2022 amount to 3 MtCO2eq.
+The credits are linked to Natural Climate Solutions (NCS) projects to halt deforestation.